 The English faculty has produced a video guide for parents and students to outline how to access and get the most out of our fantastic online learning resource for English, which is called ‘BeENGspired‘.

-‘BeENGspired‘ has incredible home learning resources for students on topics they do in English lessons, further activities to sharpen reading and writing skills and an e-book library to download FREE books which can be read on laptop, smartphone or tablet.
+‘BeENGspired‘ has incredible home learning resources for students on topics they do in English lessons, further activities to sharpen reading and writing skills and an e-book library to download FREE books which can be read on a laptop, smartphone or tablet.

 Please login to the KSSC website in order to access this superb learning resource.